 This recipe has quickly become one of our favourites.
 As there are only two of us, I started off by making half the amount but I quickly started making the full amount so that there are left overs but more often than not we have to stop ourselves demolishing the whole lot!

-680g sweetcorn (2 large tins)
+- 680 g sweetcorn (2 large tins) drained

-2 tbsp olive oil
+- 2 tbsp olive oil

-3 tbsp mayonnaise
+- 3 tbsp mayonnaise light

-2 tbsp lime juice
+- 2 tbsp fresh lime juice

-1 garlic clove, minced
+- 1 clove garlic minced

 Heat the oil in a pan over a medium heat.
 Add the sweetcorn and let it cook until it starts to char making sure you stir it occasionally

-- When the sweetcorn is nicely charred, let is cool for a couple of minutes before adding to the mayonnaise mix
+When the sweetcorn is nicely charred, let is cool for a couple of minutes before adding to the mayonnaise mix

-- Keep any leftovers in the fridge for a couple of days
+Keep in the fridge for 2-3 days